Parahoric Hecke Ext-algebras in characteristic $p$: Introduction

 \subsection{Acknowledgements}

+We thank the anonymous referee for his/her thorough reading and helpful remarks.
 During the preparation of this article, KK was supported by NSF grant DMS-2310225 and a PSC-CUNY Trad B award, and RO was supported by NSERC Discovery grant, the Fondation des Sciences Math\'ematiques de Paris and the Ecole Normale Sup\'erieure in Paris.